The horticultural group are based within the grounds of St Joseph’s Grammar School.

 Over the years, the members of the horticultural community have established an extensive pathway and watering system across the site.
 They have also constructed four polytunnels.

-Sammy Wilson again: “We have received tremendous support from many local businesses and our local council.
+Mr Wilson continued: “We have received tremendous support from many local businesses and our local council.

 Advertisement